rrovetto/Ethics-in-Ontology-Development/Myths-Of-Ontology-Development.md

 With regard to #2, this is why it's important to understand the assumptions and meaning of the most abstract ontology models: because some of them assume philosophical theories that may exclude or mischaracterize things you may want to inlude in your model.
 For example, some ontologies will deny the existence, or miscategorize, things like mind, truth, God, etc. Some may assume a philosophical theory about activities or processes (very broadly concieved) that you may not agree with, or that conflicts with what your data or domain knowledge may suggest. *This is one reason to make your own ontology and your top-level ontology* (if you decide you want a most abstract semantic layer).

-## 4. The Myth of Reinventign the Wheel.
+## 4. The Myth of Reinventing the Wheel.

 **Myth / Falsity**:x:: Do not re-invent the wheel (reuse existing ontologies).